Putin’s plan to expand army ‘unlikely’ to steer victory in Ukraine war, UK says

 Putin’s plan to expand troops unlikely to steer victory in Ukraine war, UK defence ministry says

-Vladimir Putin’s bid to expand its troops by hundreds of thousands is unlikely to have an impact on the war in Ukraine, the UK’s Ministry of Defence (MoD) has said.
+Vladimir Putin’s bid to expand his army by hundreds of thousands of troops is unlikely to have an impact on the war in Ukraine, the UK’s Ministry of Defence (MoD) has said.

-The Russian military is set to grow with the addition of 137,000 troops from next year following a recent decree signed by Putin on 25 August.
+The Russian military is set to grow with the addition of 137,000 troops from next year following a presidential decree signed on 25 August.

 It comes amid reports that Russian forces have suffered heavy losses, though Moscow is yet to publish any official number of its casualties.